 Employer coverage under these laws are as follows:

 - The FMLA covers employers that employ 50 or more employees in 20 or more workweeks in the current or preceding calendar year that are engaged in commerce or in any industry or activity affecting commerce.

 - The CFRA covers employers that directly employ five or more employees.

-- California's pregnancy disability leave law covers employers that employ five or more full- or part-time employees for each working day in 20 consecutive calendar weeks in the current calendar year or preceding calendar year, regardless of whether the employee's worksite is located within or outside of California.
+- California's pregnancy disability leave law covers employers that employ five or more full- or part-time employees, regardless of whether the employee's worksite is located within or outside of California.